 GASB Statement No. 91 "Conduit Debit Obligations" The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-This statement is effective with fiscal years beginning after December 15, 2021.
+This statement is effective with fiscal years beginning after December 15, 2020.

 GASB Statement No. 93 "Replacement of Interbank Offered Rates" The objective of this Statement is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
-The earliest effective date of a component of this statement is for reporting periods ending after June 15, 2020.
+The earliest effective date of a component of this statement is for reporting periods ending after June 15, 2020, with some sections not being effective until reporting periods ending after December 21, 2021.

-GASB Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
+GASB Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements" The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
+It also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.